loyolastalin/CoreConsoleAppBootstrapSln/README.md

-# This application shows Different approches to set the
+# This application shows Different approches to set the #
 - Configuration
 - Logging
 - Dependency Injection
+- AutoMapper